-As discussed in RQ1, RSMOTE can effectively alter the size of the bug report datasets and provide the same proportion of balance.
-In this research, the evaluation metrics (namely, accuracy and F-measure) are used to verify the stability of the approach combining fuzzy integral and RSMOTE.
+balance.
+In this research study, the evaluation metrics (namely, accuracy, and F-measure) are used to verify the stability of the approach combining fuzzy integral and RSMOTE.
 As shown in the experimental results, the fusion method could improve the stability of RSMOTE in most cases.

-As shown in Figures 5-7, the performances achieved by using the FMR-FI approach in integrating the different classifiers are better than those achieved by integrating the same classifiers and are better than the results achieved by using RSMOTE alone.
-In Figure 5, the average accuracies achieved by using the FMR-FI approach for integrating different classifiers to classify the severity of bug reports for six Eclipse components are higher than those achieved by using RSMOTE alone, the increments are 7.71%, 9.03%, 1.18%, 9.82%, 4.51%, and 8.26%.
+As shown in Figs. 5-7, the performances achieved by using the FMR-FI approach in integrating the different classifiers are better than those achieved by integrating the same classifiers and are better than the results achieved by using RSMOTE alone.
+In Fig. 5, the average accuracies achieved by using the FMR- FI approach for integrating different classifiers to classify the severity of bug reports for six Eclipse components are higher than those achieved by using RSMOTE alone; the increments are 7.71%, 9.03%, 1.18%, 9.82%, 4.51%, and 8.26%, respectively.
 The corresponding improvements of the average F-measure are 6.94%, 7.41%, 2.56%, 12.33%, 5.63%, and 9.46%, respectively.
-In Figure 6, the average accuracies achieved by using the FMR-FI approach for integrating different classifiers to classify the severity of bug reports for four Mozilla components are higher than those achieved by using RSMOTE alone, the increments are 1.66%, 0%, 10.06%, and 4.70%.
+In Fig. 6, the average accuracies achieved by using the FMR-FI approach for integrating different classifiers to classify the severity of bug reports for four Mozilla components are higher than those achieved by using RSMOTE alone; the increments are 1.66%, 0%, 10.06%, and 4.70%, respectively.
 The corresponding increments of average F-measure are 4.71%, 1.10%, 10.96%, and 3.61%, respectively.
-In Figure 7, the average accuracies achieved by using the FMR-FI approach for integrating different classifiers to classify the severity of bug reports for six GNOME components are higher than those achieved by using RSMOTE alone, the increments are 3.26%, 1.43%, 0.06%, 10.90%, 1.48%, and 1.42%.
+In Fig. 7, the average accuracies achieved by using the FMR-FI approach for integrating different classifiers to classify the severity of bug reports for six GNOME components are higher than those achieved by using RSMOTE alone; the increments are 3.26%, 1.43%, 0.06%, 10.90%, 1.48%, and 1.42%, respectively.
 The corresponding improvements of average F-measure are 2.30%, 1.05%, 0%, 8.24%, 2.41%, and 12.05%, respectively.